valr/stuffs/sublime-text/plugin/CommandRun/README.md

 ## Usage

-Install an executable command (binary or script) named 'the_project_name'.sublime-command in the sublime project directory.
+Install an executable command (binary or script) named 'the_project_name'.sublime-command in the Sublime Text project directory.
 The command will be run on the predefined event types.

 List of predefined event types: